renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-This would mean that Renovate can run for 7 hours each night plus all the time on weekends.
+This would mean that Renovate can run for 7 hours each night, plus all the time on weekends.
 Note how the above example makes use of the "OR" logic of combining multiple schedules in the array.

 It's common to use `schedule` in combination with [`timezone`](#timezone).